caioafeitoza/ecoleta/README.md

 <h2>What is Ecoleta?</h2>
 <p>
-  Ecoleta it's a project developed to help people find near places that collect types of waste.
+  Ecoleta is a project developed to help people find near places that collect types of waste.
 Ecoleta aims to encourage the society to build a better, and clean, world.
 </p>